ImperialCollegeLondon/pyrealm/docs/source/users/demography/allometry.md

 ```

 The {meth}`~pyrealm.demography.tmodel.StemAllometry` class provides the
-{meth}`~pyrealm.demography.StemAllometry.to_dataframe()` method to export the stem
+{meth}`~pyrealm.demography.core.ToDataFrameMixin.to_dataframe()` method to export the
-data for data exploration.
-The `StemAllometry` data retains the unique cohort ids and
+stem data for data exploration.
+The `StemAllometry` data retains the unique cohort ids
-DBH from the original cohort data.
+and DBH from the original cohort data.

 ```{code-cell} ipython3
 cohort_allometry.to_dataframe().transpose()